Restrictions

 Please make sure that, as much as possible:

-If you are not sure about whether or not your plugin will be allowed, please contact us before you start work on it.
+If you are not sure whether your plugin will be allowed, please contact us before you start work on it.
 We don't want to have to turn you down after you've already done the work!

 Plugins that violate these rules will not be accepted into the Dalamud plugin repository, and you will not receive support from the Dalamud community.